databricks/terraform-provider-databricks/docs/resources/sql_permissions.md

 ---
 # databricks_sql_permissions Resource

+-> **Note** Please switch to [databricks_grants](grants.md) with Unity Catalog to manage data access, which provides better and faster way for managing data security. `databricks_grants` resource *doesn't require a technical cluster to perform operations*. `databricks_sql_permissions` will be removed, once Unity Catalog is Generally Available.

 This resource manages data object access control lists in Databricks workspaces for things like tables, views, databases, and [more](https://docs.databricks.com/security/access-control/table-acls/object-privileges.html).
 In order to enable Table Access control, you have to login to the workspace as administrator, go to `Admin Console`, pick `Access Control` tab, click on `Enable` button in `Table Access Control` section, and click `Confirm`.
 The security guarantees of table access control **will only be effective if cluster access control is also turned on**.
 Please make sure that no users can create clusters in your workspace and all [databricks_cluster](cluster.md) have approximately the following configuration:

 ```hcl